MicrosoftDocs/power-platform/power-platform/admin/for-partners-delegated-administrator.md

    ![Delegated admin appears in user list](../admin/media/delegated-admin-user.png "Delegated admin appears in user list")

 ## How to get authorized as a delegated admin
- Dynamics 365 apps partners can be authorized to be delegated admins for a company in several ways:
+ Partners can be authorized to be delegated admins for a company in several ways:

 1. A partner can offer the customer to become a delegated admin for their account by sending a link to the delegated admin offer.
-The customer will need to accept and sign in with their [!INCLUDE[pn_Office_365](../includes/pn-office-365.md)]/Dynamics 365 apps credentials.
+The customer will need to accept and sign in with their [!INCLUDE[pn_Office_365](../includes/pn-office-365.md)]/model-driven apps in Dynamics 365 credentials.

 2. A partner can send the customer a purchase offer link with delegated admin selected as part of the offer.
 The customer will need to sign up for the offer and accept the delegated admin offer.

-3. A partner can create a trial invitation link to Dynamics 365 apps and invite the customer to the trial via a link in email or a link on the partner’s website.
+3. A partner can create a trial invitation link and invite the customer to the trial via a link in email or a link on the partner’s website.
 The trial invitation can include delegated admin if the prospect chooses to accept.

 ## Related information
  Review the following for more information on partners and delegated admins.